Yathartha22/quotesBot/README.md

     'tags': ['life', 'navigation']
 }
 ```
-## How to use:
+## Running the spider

 - Clone the repo.

-- Run the following command `scrapy crawl quotesbot` or run `scrapy crawl quotesbot -o quotes.jsons` to get a json file containing the output.
+- Run the spider as `scrapy crawl quotesbot` or run `scrapy crawl quotesbot -o quotes.jsons` to get a json file containing the output.